predixdesignsystem/px-demo-snippet/README.md

-#px-demo-snippet
+# px-demo-snippet

 ## Overview

-px-demo-snippet is a Predix UI component which display the un-rendered, highlighted code of a component.
+The px-demo-snippet component displays the un-rendered, highlighted code of a component.

 ## Usage